Leilamag/C-Programming/01-Setup.md

 You need two(2) things to start programming in C;

-1. An environment where you can write your C programs etc text editor or IDE (Integrated Development Environment) for this course, we use `codeblocks`.
+1. An environment where you can write your C programs `etc` A Text editor or IDE (Integrated Development Environment) for this course, we use `codeblocks`.

 2. 2.
 A compiler - Should incase you downloaded just a `text-editor`, you would need a `compiler`